Feminist Scholarship on the Old Testament

-There are several introductory overviews of feminist scholarship on the Old Testament / Hebrew Bible.
-Laffey 1988 and Schottroff, et al. 1998 focus on textual interpretation, and Schüssler Fiorenza 1993–1994 and Scholz 2007 organize the field historically and thematically.
-Important conceptual proposals come from Fuchs 2008 and Milne 1997, and Jost 2014 offers a survey of German feminist works in biblical studies.
+Several introductory overviews of feminist scholarship on the Old Testament / Hebrew Bible are available.
+Laffey 1988 and Schottroff, et al. 1998 focus on textual interpretation, and Schüssler Fiorenza 1993–1994, Scholz 2007, and Scholz 2017 organize the field historically and thematically.
+Important conceptual proposals come from Fuchs 2008 and Milne 1997, while Jost 2014 offers a survey of German feminist works in biblical studies.
 A compilation of feminist exegetical positions can be found in Mbuwayesango and Scholz 2009.
 Scholz 2013, Scholz 2014, and Scholz 2016, all anthologies, review, synthesize, and evaluate the field of feminist Hebrew Bible studies.
 A pioneering collection of articles, Trible 1982, gives insight into the feminist exegetical circumstances in the 1970s.
 Bible and Culture Collective 1995, informed by postmodern assumptions, presents an accessible guide to various new methods, theories, and critical practices in biblical studies, including reader-response, structuralist, narratological, post-structuralist, rhetorical, psychoanalytic, feminist and womanist, and ideological criticism.
 Sherwood 2017 illustrates the current flourishing of interdisciplinary scholarship in feminist biblical studies.
 Koosed 2017 offers a concise outline of the field of feminist biblical studies.

 Bible and Culture Collective.
 “Feminist and Womanist Criticism.”
 In The Postmodern Bible.
 By Bible and Culture Collective, 225–271.
 New Haven, CT: Yale University Press, 1995.

 This article presents feminist and womanist criticism as a challenge to scientific, objective epistemological claims and to essentializing discourse on “woman.”
 The discussion aims to define biblical interpretation as socially, politically, and institutionally located discourses about systems of domination and their critiques.